Cake3k/c_samples/README.md

 	* Asks the user to think of a number.
 This number is within a range, provided by the user.
 	The module will try to guess the number, and if incorrect, ask if the guess is too high or too low.
 	This information will modify the range, until the module guesses the correct number.
+* Word counter
+    * Counts number of words in a .txt file from subfolder txtfiles
+* Character counter
+    * Counts number of characters in a .txt file from subfolder txtfiles

 ## Execution
 This repository includes a makefile, which will compile the samle program.